7hekaka/newcytosim/doc/compile/index.md

 ### Windows

-Native compilation on Windows is a Herculean task.
+Native compilation on Windows can be complicated.
 We thus recommend installing Cygwin, which emulates a Linux-like environment.
 A fresh installation of Cygwin is recommended to ensure that all required reference libraries are installed.
 You will need a compiler, the X window system, BLAS/LAPACK and GLUT.
 Please, [refer to the dedicated page](cygwin.md).